codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

     1. **Name**: A unique name for your GitOps Environment, which is meaningful in the context of your development and deployment cycle.
 	  For the quick start, we'll use `dev`.
     1. **Kind**: The purpose of this GitOps Environment.
 Select **Non-production** where development, testing, staging versions of applications are deployed.
+	  Just a heads up that we will use this to define permissions for ABAC (Attribute Based Access Control).
     1. **Tags**: Leave this empty for the quick start.
     1. **Clusters and Namespaces**: Single or multiple cluster/namespace/cluster-namespace pairs to map to the GitOps Environment.
 	  The Environment is populated by all the applications deployed to the mapped clusters and namespaces.